 Once you see the pattern, you can decide how much of it you want to internalize.

-Many people interpret rest guilt as a personal flaw:
+Many people interpret rest guilt as a personal issue:

 “I’m just bad at relaxing.”